It’s critical to ascertain whether your balcony has been built properly.

 - The presence of spalling, where chunks of concrete are flaking off, may be a serious problem and needs to be inspected by an expert.

-Don’t wait, if there is anything suspicious about a balcony’s stability, avoid the area until an Architect is able to determine the full scale of the problem.
+Don’t wait, if there is anything suspicious about a balcony’s stability or efficacy, avoid the area until an Architect is able to determine the full scale of the problem.